vrperceptionstudy/vrperceptionstudy.github.io/index.md

 2. You get a US $5 amazon.com (or equivalent, based on your preference) gift card.
 3. We are keeping a leaderboard over [here](https://dgp.toronto.edu/~arorar/leaderboard.htm).
 If you get a high score and are among the top ten at the end of the study, we will send you an additional gift card worth US $15.
 4. After the study concludes, we will send you a detailed report of your performance.
 So you can know exactly how you performed at each task!
+5. You get our immense gratitude and the satisfaction of having helped science.

 ### Is that all?